Oragenics (NYSEAMERICAN:OGEN) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research note issued to investors on Thursday.
+Analysts at StockNews.com began coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Free Report) in a research report issued to clients and investors on Sunday.
 The firm set a “sell” rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Free Report) last issued its quarterly earnings data on Friday, May 12th.
+Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last posted its quarterly earnings results on Friday, May 12th.
 The biotechnology company reported ($1.41) EPS for the quarter.
+The firm had revenue of $0.02 million during the quarter.
 Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
-The company had revenue of $0.02 million for the quarter.

 Oragenics, Inc, a development-stage company, engages in the research and development of antibiotics for infectious diseases in the United States.
 The company engages in the development and commercialization of NT-CoV2-1, an intranasal vaccine candidate that provides immunity from the novel severe acute respiratory syndrome coronavirus.